Prebiotics vs Probiotics: Key Differences and Health Benefits Explained

 Potential Risks and Side Effects of Probiotics and Prebiotics

 Are probiotics and prebiotics supplements safe?
 For most healthy individuals, probiotics and prebiotics are generally safe and well-tolerated.
 However, as with any supplement, there are potential side effects and precautions to consider.
-While health agencies state that commercial probiotics and prebiotics are safe for most people, some individuals may experience adverse effects.

 Common Side Effects of Prebiotics and Probiotics